a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 >
 > _"My grandmother's recipe"_, she added, the cookies' large sugar crystals twinkling in the afternoon sun.

 I remembered loving these as a child, even though I used to be a terribly picky eater.
 Still, I would practically inhale several dozen whenever we visited.
 Aunt Marie poured our coffee into these spectacular moss rose cups with finely enameled flowers—no doubt an heirloom from her family—set out on the rubber cloth.
 I relished in the contrast this provided.
 This more natural life was so much different from the carefully crafted settings at the coffee shops in the city or even at my parents' house.
 Soon, I began to notice something being off, however.
 Within seconds, I discovered it to be the coffee, whose smell didn't mix well with the sweetness of the cookies and the late summer air.
 As I inspected my cup, I saw that it was covered in fine hairline fissures, only visible on the cups' inside by way of the dark murky coffee seeping into them.
 Given the cermamics' age of at least a hundred years, they were still in very good shape, just not as immaculate as I had first presumed.
 As I brought my cup closer to my face, the smell of the coffee became even harsher, maybe even foul.
 Since the others seemed unbothered by it, I decided to just try it.
 Maybe this was merely a more sophisticated variety, a taste I had yet to acquire.
-I also kind of didn't want them to think I was a stereotypical college kid, sipping syrupy concoctions from faux-recyclable paper cups, even though that was precisely the case.
+I also kind of didn't want them to think I was the stereotypical college kid, sipping syrupy concoctions from faux-recyclable paper cups, even though that was precisely the case.
 Unfortunately, the taste, too, was just horrible.

 > _"I'm sorry, but do you think the beans might have gone bad?
 This coffee tastes a bit off."_
 >